stevengroves187/Flashcard-o-matic/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Set your preferred focus time and your break time, then just hit the play button!
-Pause or stop whenever you feel it's necessary.
-An audio cue will play when it is time to switch between focus and break periods.

-Focus and break duration changes are disabled during the periods.
-Stop the timer to reset.
+Create and edit your own deck of flashcards to study with.

+Create a new deck with a name and description then add as many double-sided flashcards as you need (minimum of 3 to study from)

+Edit functionality for individual cards or decks through the deck page.

+The study button takes you to a study page that allows you to flip through the deck's flashcards.

 <!-- ROADMAP -->
 ## Roadmap

-Through building the app, I discovered the usage and implementation of useInterval and integration of timers and timing functionality.
+Through building the app, I discovered the usage and implementation of routes and links to modularize and allow for direct url functionality.
-I would like to expand the app to have task creation and selection functionality to add more specified focus for users.
+I would like to restyle the UI for the app in the future for better user experience.

 See the [open issues](https://github.com/stevengroves187/Flashcards/issues) for a list of proposed features (and known issues).